Checks¶

 ⚠️ Remediation recommended

-minReadySeconds has been set to a value greater than 0 seconds for Deployment, ReplicaSet, ReplicationController
+minReadySeconds SHOULD be set to a value greater than 0 seconds for Deployment, ReplicaSet, ReplicationController

 ❌ Remediation required

-At least one podDisruptionBudget covers the workload, and at least one of minAvailable or maxUnavailable is set
+At least one podDisruptionBudget MUST cover the workload, and at least one of minAvailable or maxUnavailable MUST be set.

 The Kubernetes eviction API is the preferred method for draining nodes for replacement during an upgrade.
 The eviction API respects PodDisruptionBudget and will not evict pods that would violate the PodDisruptionBudget to ensure application availability, when specified.